phyloref/jphyloref/README.md

 1. The primary one is to facilitate automated testing that the semantics of the logical definitions imply ("resolve to") the correct nodes in the reference tree as clade ancestors.
-This is key in supporting quality control for the digitization of phylogenetic clade definitions from natural language text to a structured machine-interpretable representation.
+This is key in supporting quality control for the digitization of clade definitions from natural language text to a structured machine-interpretable representation.
 It also verifies that one of the theoretical foundational premises of phyloreferences, computational reproducibility, holds in practice.
 2. The secondary goal is to enable integration with external tools that need